 Arthritis in a temporomandibular joint may result from osteoarthritis, rheumatoid arthritis, infectious arthritis, or injury, particularly injury that causes bleeding into the joint.
 Such injuries are fairly common among children who are struck directly on the chin or on the side of the chin.

 Osteoarthritis Osteoarthritis (OA) Osteoarthritis is a chronic disorder that causes damage to the cartilage and surrounding tissues and is characterized by pain, stiffness, and loss of function.
-Arthritis due to damage of joint... read more , a type of arthritis in which the cartilage of the joints degenerates, is most common among people over age 50.
-In TMJ osteoarthritis, the joint between the fibrous disk and the bone inside the joint is remodeled and changes shape (degenerative changes).
-Osteoarthritis may occur when the disk is displaced or has developed holes.
+Arthritis due to damage of joint... read more , a type of arthritis in which the cartilage of the body's joints degenerates, is most common among people over age 50.
+Osteoarthritis of the TMJ may occur when the fibrocartilage disk inside the joint is displaced or has developed holes, causing the bone of the joint to be remodeled and change shape (degenerative changes).

 Rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more , a disease in which the body attacks its own cells (an autoimmune disease) causing inflammation, affects the temporomandibular joint in about 17% of people with this type of arthritis.
 The temporomandibular joint is usually among the last joints to be affected by rheumatoid arthritis.